koehlma/pygtkspellcheck/README.md

 We welcome all kinds of contributions! ❤️

 For minor changes and bug fixes feel free to simply open a pull request.
 For major changes impacting the overall design of Python GTK Spellcheck, please first [start a discussion](https://github.com/koehlma/pygtkspellcheck/discussions/new?category=ideas) outlining your idea.

+By submitting a PR, you agree to license your contributions under “GPLv3 or later”.